 How hard can it be?
 Visit the market.
 Eat.
 Drink.
 Admire the items for sale.
 Buy the items for sale.
 Go home happy and at peace with the world.

-But one or two tips can help make your visit to a Christmas market in Vienna just a little bit more of a pleasure.
+One or two tips, however, can help make your visit to a Christmas market in Vienna just a little bit more of a pleasure.

 (The market on Maria-Theresien-Platz)

 Electronic transactions have become more popular at the markets, particularly for those with debit cards.
 Nevertheless, you may have trouble paying with cards at some stalls.
-So stock up on Euros.
+So stock up on Euros, just in case.

 All the main markets should now have an ATM somewhere on the premises or nearby.
 You’ll also make lifelong friends if you carry small notes and coins so you don’t require change.

-The dark provides the right backdrop for lighted stalls and buildings and (obviously) reveals the tasteful splendour of Vienna’s Christmas lights.
-So the markets look their best after dusk.
+Obviously, the dark provides the right backdrop for lighted stalls and surrounds.
+And it also reveals the tasteful splendour of Vienna’s Christmas lights.
+The markets certainly look their best after dusk; you get a whole different ambience.

 Finding street parking in Vienna is a delicate skill requiring many years of intensive training.
 As a visitor, you can also easily fall foul of local parking restrictions without knowing it.